• Skip to primary navigation

 Herbal Chicken Soup (Ga Ham Thuoc Bac) is not only delicious, but it can also warm and heal your body.
 It will provide you with energy to fight off illnesses in colder months.
 An easy one-pot recipe with health benefits.

-5 from 1 vote
+5 from 2 votes

-Prep Time: 15 minutes
+Prep: 15 minutes

-Cook Time: 1 hour
+Cook: 1 hour

-Total Time: 1 hour 15 minutes
+Total: 1 hour 15 minutes

 Servings: 1 people